-He will change them like a set of clothes, just as the soul will be given new clothes.
+He will change the old for the new, just as the soul will be given new clothes.
 And just as the original heaven and earth were his direct handiwork – they did not form by themselves over billions of years – so God will speak the new universe into being by his word of power.
 But, ‘there will be no more sea.’

-No one fancies the idea of there being no more sea, for the waves crashing on the shore thrill, coastal resorts give pleasure, the creatures of the sea delight and amaze.
-But God will surely not abolish what is good.
+No one likes the idea of there being no more sea.
+The crashing of waves against the foaming rocks is a thrilling spectacle, coastal resorts give pleasure, the creatures of the sea delight and amaze.
+But God will not abolish that which is good.
 In the context of creation ‘sea’ denotes the boundless ocean waters of the present world, the waters that had erupted from below during the Cataclysm.
 In the first world the ‘sea’ was the deep beneath the land (e.g. Ex 20:4-11), while ‘seas’ plural (Gen 1:10) were surface bodies of water surrounded by land, like the present Mediterranean or the Great Lakes.
-It was these that teemed with marine creatures.
+It was the surface waters that teemed with marine creatures.

-Some commentators suggest there will be no sea because it was where the beast came from (13:1), but in that context the sea is a metaphor, not a real place of evil.
-As such it cannot constitute a reason to abolish the literal sea, any more than the false prophet’s rising out of the earth (13:11) might be reason to abolish the literal earth.
+Some suppose the sea will cease to exist because it is where the beast came from (13:1), but in that context the sea is a metaphor, not a real place of evil.
+The metaphor cannot constitute a reason to abolish the literal sea, any more than the false prophet’s rising out of the earth (13:11) might be reason to abolish the literal earth.
 In the declaration that God created the sea there is no sinister connotation (10:6 and 14:7).
-The physical significance is that in the new creation there will be no boundless ocean or watery abyss or creatures such as anglerfish.
+The physical significance is that in the new creation there will be no boundless ocean or watery abyss, no creatures such as anglerfish to image the demons of the abyss.
 The spiritual significance is that into the sea he will cast all our sins (Mic 7:19); there will be no sin in the new world.

-The descent of the holy city Jerusalem from above is related twice.
+The descent of the holy city Jerusalem is related twice.
 The first time, the Bride personifies the redeemed of the first and second resurrection alike.
-She comes to a new earth in which righteousness dwells, the unrighteous having been destroyed in Gehenna.
+The city is settled on a new earth in which righteousness dwells, the unrighteous having been destroyed in Gehenna.
 The ‘former things’ have passed away, death is no more, and God makes all things new.
-The second time, the vision sets forth the significance of the holy city for the nations outside it.
-John is taken to a high mountain – Mount Zion – and there sees the Bride, the redeemed of the first resurrection, descending to the present earth.
+The second time, the vision sets forth the significance of the city for the nations around it.
+John is taken to a high mountain – elevated Mount Zion – and there sees the Bride, the redeemed of the first resurrection only, descending to the present earth.
 The first vision anticipates the newness that the second moves towards.

 The principal source is Isaiah 25:8 and 65:17-19.
-In the second passage Isaiah announces the new creation as Jerusalem’s assured destination.
+The latter verses announce the new creation as Jerusalem’s assured destiny.
 Jerusalem will be created a place and a people of great joy.
 The law’s curse on Israel (Deut 28) is finally lifted.
 Restored to their land, the people again build houses, enjoy the fruit of their labour and bear children.
 Wolves and lions will no longer prey on other animals.
-God will inhabit Mount Zion, and on that mountain he will wipe away men’s tears.
+God will dwell on Mount Zion and wipe away men’s tears.
 A man who dies at the age of 100 will be considered young.
 Eventually God will swallow up death itself.